slycane9/autograder/README.md

 Then go to your github repo and access settings>deploykeys.
 Add a key and put in the id_rsa.pub contents as key value.

+**When you send me your private key please include the entire contents (including the header and footer)**

 ## Github Webhooks
 For the autograder to detect your git push, go to your github repo's settings>webhooks page and add a webhook.